TokenScript-Framework/papers/src/papers/smart-token-paper.md

 Smart Flight Tickets are issued by the airlines; in this case, the verifiable issuance of the airline provides trust to any web applications that use it.
 Like the use of blockchain tokens and traditional Google Wallets, ownership of the token is challenged by an authentication process at the point of use[^signing].

-[^signing]: Traditionally, blockchain token's ownership is proven by signing a challenge with the owners key.
-The authors of this paper advocate return to the cryptography community's tradition of authenticating with a different key - such as a derivation key - than the signing key for security reasons, or using non-signing authentication protocols.
-This detail is, however outside of the scope of this paper.
+[^signing]: Traditionally, a blockchain token's ownership is proven by signing a challenge with the owner's key.
+The authors of this paper advocate a return to the cryptography community's tradition of authenticating with a different key - such as a derivation key - than the signing key for security reasons or using non-signing authentication protocols.
+However, this detail is outside of the scope of this paper.

 Ownership of a Smart Flight Ticket allows users to interact with web applications in novel ways.
 These applications, developed with the awareness of such a token, can enable a wide range of sought-after features.